ayush-kumar-1/lovelace/Data Quality/Data Quality.md

 	1. Improves model performance and assessment capabilities
 	2. Leverages an organizations' existing small datasets and domain expertise
 	3. Allows for implementation of more parsimonious (smaller) models potentially yielding greater interpretability
+	4. Improves data governance - make sure your data is ethical and unbiased

 ## What is Data Quality?
 Ensuring the quality of data is key to ensuring model performance, preventing data drift, and creating interpretability.